raguram-24/django_assessment/readme.md

 Octopus Assignment
 ===============================
 ## Details
-This Application reads a CSV file and merge with models and rendering it on the browser
+This Application reads a CSV file, merge with models and renders it on the browser